-One thing that stood out about Star Wars was the ‘used future’ aesthetic which Lucas wanted to bring to the movies.
+One thing that Star Wars apart from its contemporaries was the “used future” aesthetic which Lucas wanted to highlight.
 Up until then, science fiction movies and visions of the future were pretty shiny and spanking.
 Spaceships were usually pristine, well kept and whiter than white.
 People wore clean, pressed jumpsuits or walked around half naked, with clean, pressed bodies.
 Then Star Wars came along and dragged the future (or technically the past) through the dirt.
 Hi-tech suddenly looked beat up.
-Here we had a vision of technologically advanced societies that were ‘lived in’.
-The clothes were crumpled, the droids were a little rusted, and the Millennium Falcon looked like a flying student’s bed-sit.
+Here we had a vision of technologically advanced societies that were “lived in”.
+The clothes were crumpled, the droids were a little rusted, and the Millennium Falcon looked like a student’s bed-sit.
 It suddenly made the far-fetched seem everyday.

-The Star Wars movies, or at least the original three, are littered with enduring, influential designs.
-The Millennium Falcon was singular in that it was the first spaceship (that I’d ever seen) which was not completely symmetrical.
-It had its cockpit, not in the centre, but sticking out of one side.
+From a design standpoint, the Millennium Falcon was singular in that it was the first spaceship (that I’d ever seen) which was not completely symmetrical.
+It had its cockpit, not in the center, but sticking out of one side.
 Unique!
 You may not find this particularly interesting, but I have distinct memories of studying the design and being totally blown away by that element alone.
-Yes, I was a strange child.
+I was a strange child, perhaps.

 But then there was…